cba023/alaya-devdocs/docs/EVM智能合约开发.md

 ```

 - ERC200513Token.sol
-- PlatON's smart contract unit is LAT,VON.
-To migrate the Ethereum smart contract to PlatON,please change the Ethereum denomination to PlatON denomination.also note the ether /LAT market rate（for this contract, we assume the market exchange rate1:1,uint256 public totalSupply = 10000000000000000000 ether; change to uint256 public totalSupply = 10000000000000000000 LAT; ）
+- Alaya's smart contract unit is ATP,VON.
+To migrate the Ethereum smart contract to Alaya,please change the Ethereum denomination to Alaya denomination.also note the ether /ATP market rate（for this contract, we assume the market exchange rate1:1,uint256 public totalSupply = 10000000000000000000 ether; change to uint256 public totalSupply = 10000000000000000000 ATP; ）
-- PlatON's smart contract block.timestamp is current block timestamp as milliseconds since unix epoch, and Ethereum smart contract is seconds.
+- Alaya's smart contract block.timestamp is current block timestamp as milliseconds since unix epoch, and Ethereum smart contract is seconds.

 **Step4.** Modify the compilation version number and chain-dependent configuration in truffle-config.js